Frylovespi/History-of-Spaceflight/README.md

 Frylovespi - The creator and original author of this mod

-Wolffy-AU - Additional early missions and incredible gameplay improvements for existing early missions
+Wolffy-AU - Additional early missions and gameplay improvements for existing early missions

 GordonDry - Editing